-The AAW workflow is defined by four key concepts:
+The AAW workflow is defined by five key concepts:

 - Ingests represent an ingest tool (e.g., KIO, Kafka, etc.) that pulls data from a given source (Kinetica, PostgreSQL, S3, etc.) and puts it in a new table inside Kinetica.
 Data can be pulled in batches or via continuous streaming.

 - Datasets represent a set (or sub-set) of column data from a source table in Kinetica.
 One or more columns can be filtered to create a dataset.

 - Feature sets represent a group of features, which are datasets transformed inline with functions or relationally using Materialized Views

 A model can be a function, statistical model, regression, data model, and more that is deployed to enable inferencing capabilities.
 AAW can deploy any number of replicas of the model, allowing for scalability and better resource management.
 AAW currently only supports Blackbox models, which are models where implementation details are abstracted and housed in Docker containers.
 Input and output are the only available interface; they also don't require a training dataset.